thestriver/AWS_SSA/AWS_SSA.md

 **AWS Systems Manager** is the operations hub for AWS.
 Systems Manager provides a unified user interface so you can track and resolve operational issues across your AWS applications and resources from a central place.

+**Migration and Transfer:**

+**AWS Database Migration Service (AWS DMS)** helps you migrate databases to AWS quickly and securely.

+**AWS DataSync** is an online data transfer service that simplifies, automates, and accelerates moving **data** between on-premises storage systems and **AWS Storage services**, as well as between AWS Storage services.

+**AWS Migration Hub** helps plan your migrations by allowing you to group related servers and resources that should be migrated together.

+**AWS Server Migration Service (SMS)** is an agentless service which makes it easier and faster for you to migrate thousands of on-premises **workloads** to AWS.

+**The AWS Transfer Family** provides fully managed support for file transfers directly into and out of **Amazon S3 or Amazon EFS**.
+With support for **Secure File Transfer Protocol (SFTP), File Transfer Protocol over SSL (FTPS), and File Transfer Protocol (FTP)**

+**Networking and Content Delivery:**

+**AWS Global Accelerator** combines advanced networking features with the dedicated AWS Global Network to improve your application network performance by up to 60%.
+When the internet is congested, AWS Global Accelerator optimizes the path to your application to keep packet loss, jitter, and latency consistently low.

+**AWS Transit Gateway** connects **VPCs and on-premises networks** through a central hub.
+This simplifies your network and puts an end to complex peering relationships.
+It acts as a cloud router – each new connection is only made once.

+**Security, Identity, and Compliance:**

+**AWS Directory Service** provides multiple ways to set up and run Microsoft Active Directory with other AWS services such as Amazon EC2, Amazon RDS for SQL

+**AWS Certificate Manager (ACM)** handles the complexity of creating, storing, and renewing public and private SSL/TLS X.509 certificates and keys that protect your AWS websites and applications.

+**AWS Secrets Manager** helps you protect secrets needed to access your applications, services, and IT resources.

+**AWS Shield** is a managed **Distributed Denial of Service (DDoS)** protection service that safeguards applications running on AWS.

+**Amazon Macie** is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.

+**Storage:**

+**Amazon S3 Glacier** is a secure, durable, and extremely low-cost Amazon S3 storage class for data archiving and long-term backup.

+**Amazon FSx** makes it easy and cost effective to launch, run, and scale feature-rich, high-performance file systems in the cloud.